Magical Highlights of Peru 15 Days/ 14 Nights

 We take our bus to Nazca at 03:00 am.
 You will be served breakfast on the first-class bus of Cruz del Sur.
 The distance from Nazca to Lima is 451 kilometres and will be covered in 7 hours.
 We arrive at Nazca in the morning, around 11 am.

-we will stop at a local restaurant close to the hotel to have lunch
+We will stop at a local restaurant close to the hotel to have lunch

-Afterwards, to complete your experience in Nazca, you will visit the pre-Inca cemetery of Chauchilla where you can observe the burials of the old Nazcas.
+Afterwards, to complete your experience in Nazca, you will visit the pre-Inca cemetery of Chauchilla, where you can observe the burials of the old Nazcas.
 Most of these tombs are original and have mummies,

 Meals: Breakfast, Dinner